tvanmaren/boxes-jQuery-playground/README.md

 Look through the various methods on the [Intro to jQuery Learn page](https://learn.galvanize.com/content/gSchool/browser-dom-curriculum/master/jQuery/README.md), jQuery [manipulation](http://api.jquery.com/category/manipulation/), jQuery  [selectors](http://api.jquery.com/category/selectors/), and jQuery [traversal](http://api.jquery.com/category/traversing/) docs.

-Create hypotheses about what these various methods return or do, and test them.
+Ask questions, and then use the documentation to find answers.
+Create hypotheses about what these various methods return or do, and then test these hypotheses.
 For example: You might wonder at some point about the difference between the .get() and .eq() methods.
-Use your burgeoning doc-reading and code-testing skills to find an answer!
+Use your burgeoning doc-reading and code-testing skills to find an answer.
 Document your exploration, and be prepared to share some of your findings with your instructors and classmates at the end of the day.